 BTEC’s continue to be developed and updated for industry requirements and in response to the needs of learners.
 This ensures that learners gain maximum benefit from their work whilst qualifying.
 This could be in readiness for the workplace or continued study at the next level, whether in an academic environment or a more specialist vocational area.

-BTEC qualifications that we offer are Subsidiary Diploma (equivalent to one A level), 90-Credit Diploma (equivalent to 1½ A levels) and Diploma (equivalent to two A levels).
-They offer natural progression along a vocational path to university.
+BTEC qualifications that we offer are an Extended Certificate (equivalent to one A Level), Diploma (equivalent to 2 A Levels), and an Extended Diploma (equivalent to 3 A Levels)